di-unipi-socc/FogDirSim/README.md

  - In the PUT `/api/v1/appmgr/localapps/<appid>:<appversion>` API, also not completed description of application is accepted.
 In Fog Director this "partial body" returns an error.
  - When new device is added, all the information on the device are returned (the discovery phase is not simulated)
  - The device events name type are assumed from the manual and they should not be as FogDirector types
+ - Some IDs that are interger in FogDirector, in the simulator are strings.

 ## Known Bugs
-The `GET device?searchByAne` returns all elements.
+The `GET device?searchByAny` returns all elements.
 It depends on MongoDB invokation.
 I have to chech it...

-## FogDirector Bugs
-In the undocumented `GET /api/v1/appmgr/myapps/` only the empty array is returned if no myapp is created.
-If you have already created a myapp, then the server never reply to the request.